JUVOJustin/wp-secure-actions/readme.md

 # WordPress Secure Actions

 This library allows you to create verifiable actions with an expiration date and an execution limit.
-Possible usecases:
+Possible use cases:

  - One-time-links
  - Trackable links (number of clicks)